College of Pharmacy

 Are scholarships available?

 Yes.
 The College of Pharmacy has internal scholarships and the Office of Student Financial Services offers a list of external scholarships available to students pursuing a PharmD.

 What are the required letters of recommendation?

 The Admissions Committee requires a minimum of two letters of recommendation.
-Letters should come from professors, employers, supervisors or pharmacy professionals who are typically required to provide more information about the applicant's characteristics than personal acquaintances.
+Letters should come from professors, employers, supervisors or pharmacy professionals who can attest to your qualities and characteristics.

 What is RFU looking for in my Personal Statement?

-The Admissions Committees is interested in each applicant’s personal characteristics such as effective communication skills both orally and in writing, motivation to be a pharmacist, maturity and interest in serving others.
+The Admissions Committee is interested in each applicant’s personal characteristics such as effective communication skills, motivation to be a pharmacist, maturity and interest in serving others.
 The personal statement provides the applicant with an opportunity to describe the process and experience that led to application to pharmacy school.
 The essay should include other academic and life experiences which helped develop the candidate as a person.